tomglynch/tglyn.ch/src/blog/uci_fix_the_line.md

 This takes the accuracy aspects used in athletics photo-finishes and allows it to work for cycling races where due to the higher speeds and greater number of unknowns in the courses, the painted finish line is required to be significantly wider.

 If possible, the 1cm wide black markers should be reduced in width to the least amount possible while still being able to focus across the entire finish line.
-I understand due to the imperfections of the road surface that it may not be possible to go much smaller, and if that is the case within 1cm should be fine - at 3500 photos per second and cyclists traveling 60km/h, 1cm should not be distinguishable and if it were to occur would be classed as a tie anyway.
+I understand due to the imperfections of the road surface that it may not be possible to go much smaller, and if that is the case within 1cm should be fine - at 3500 photos per second and cyclists traveling 60km/h, the difference between the finish line being 1cm earlier or later is unlikely to affect the result, as the chance of one rider overtaking another within that 1cm window is unlikely, and if it were to occur it's probable it is so close it would be classed as a tie anyway.

 Implementing these suggestions would significantly reduce any risk of a repeat of Amstel Gold or De Brabantse Pijl.
 Professional cyclists put in huge amounts of hours and effort to be the best they can be, and it is a disservice to them to have the best quality equipment for measuring close finishes, but to then fail to measure accurately due to inadequate specs.